KDPRoss/Snippets/README.md

 * [PolymorphicRecursion.b.mot](PolymorphicRecursion.b.mot):
   ‘Motmot-B’-syntax examples of polymorphic recursion based on Hallett and Kfoury's paper on the topic.

+  * ‘B’ syntax is deprecated; this will probably be removed (or translsated to ‘D’ syntax) in the future.

 * [SieveOfEratosthenes.mot](SieveOfEratosthenes.mot):
   Generate primes; based on some more code by Hutton,